GitHubSG1/AstroBalance-DRL/README.md

-# AstroBalance-DRL-Satellite
-Digital Twin of a Satellite Reaction Wheel system using Deep Reinforcement Learning (PPO) for high-precision orientation

-# AstroBalance-DRL-Satellite
-Digital Twin of a Satellite Reaction Wheel system using Deep Reinforcement Learning (PPO) for high-precision orientation

 # Astro-Balance: Using DRL to keep Satellites Steady

 I built this project because I wanted to see if **Deep Reinforcement Learning** could handle the same high-speed control problems that we usually solve with classical PIDs in Electrical Engineering.